How were participants selected for the study?

 Does the proposed living wage include employer CPF contributions?

 Yes, the proposed living wage includes employer CPF contributions because MIS budgets also include housing costs, which tend to be financed mainly through CPF savings.
 The study also includes employer CPF contributions in other wage-related analyses, such as the comparison of work incomes to MIS budgets.

 What are the implications of the research?
 Who should pay for a basic standard of living?

 Once we have established the budgets that households need, we can then look at the question of how to meet them.
 The answers will not come from this study alone, but require conversations regarding the roles of the state, companies, and the community.
 In general, incomes may come from public sources (e.g. transfers, subsidies), market sources (e.g. employment, investments), and informal sources (e.g. family contributions, support from charities).

 Currently, in Singapore, elderly households depend heavily on family support.
 The major public transfer schemes are means-tested and modest.
 There is also a problem of low wages among some older workers.
 As family support declines with population ageing, income security can be strengthened by ensuring sufficient state support and adequate wages.

 For working-age households, existing wage measures are not sufficient to overcome wage inequality and ensure adequate incomes across the workforce, while public financial assistance is limited in terms of accessibility and adequacy.
 Meeting basic living standards will depend on improvements to wage interventions and public provision.

 Has this sort of research been used in policy elsewhere?

 In Japan, budgets produced through this method provide a reference in reviews of social assistance and child benefits.
-In the UK, various nonprofits have adopted the budgets as benchmarks when determining the eligibility requirements or generosity of their benefit schemes, or when setting the fees for their services.
-The Living Wage Foundation has also used it to recommend wage levels for companies which pledge to be living wage employers.
+In the UK, various non-profits have adopted the budgets as benchmarks when determining the eligibility requirements or generosity of their benefit schemes, or when setting the fees for their services.
+The Living Wage Foundation also uses it to recommend wage levels for companies which pledge to be living wage employers.